-Petaluma Sober Circle: Serial inebriate program featuring street outreach and alternative direct placement in recovery programs as an alternative to jail or emergency department.
+Petaluma Sober Circle/Petaluma SAFE Team: Serial inebriate program featuring street outreach and alternative direct placement in recovery programs as an alternative to jail or emergency department.
 Providence CHI is a major funder with Partnership HealthPlan of California.
 Sober Circle is a collaborative project with Petaluma Health Care District, Petaluma Police Department, Sonoma County Behavioral Health, Center Point DAAC treatment center, Petaluma Health Center (FQHC), and COTS.
+In 2023, Sober Circle transitioned to become a service line provider under the Petaluma SAFE team, operated by Petaluma People Services in collaboration with the City of Petaluma Police Department.
+Providence has continued to be a funder, thought partner, and collaborator through the transition of Sober Circle to SAFE Team.